Swindon Mechanics' Institute

-Swindon Mechanics' Institute is a Grade II* listed building in Swindon, Wiltshire.
+Swindon Mechanics' Institute is a Grade II* listed building in Swindon, Wiltshire, England.
 It is located in the railway village area, which is today part of a conservation area.
 The Swindon Mechanics' Institute served workers from the Swindon Railway Works.

 History

+A library was started in Swindon in 1843, and the following year the Mechanics' Institution was founded "for the purpose of disseminating useful knowledge and encouraging rational amusement" among the Great Western Railway's employees.
+The first president was Daniel Gooch.
+There were fifteen founder members, and the library then held about 130 books.